Asher978/Project-1-GA/proposal.md

 * Prototype: to create numerous enemy ships
   *  create an army of enemy ships that share the same properties and function
   *  Defining maybe few sublassses of enemy ships
+  *  Using prototype functions to check collions
+* Using localStorage to keep scores
 ## Phases of Completion

 ![Screen Shot](https://github.com/Asher978/Project-1-GA-/blob/master/screenshots/ProjectPhase.png)